ballerina-guides/healthcare-samples/working_with_fhir_connector/README.md

 # FHIR Connector Sample
-This sample demonstrate how to use pre-built FHIR connector to connect to Cerner EMR.
+This sample demonstrate how to use the pre-built FHIR connector to connect to Cerner EMR.

 ## how to configure?